Aiden-Panvalkar/vitaledge/README.md

 # Vitaledge
-A machine learning-based health assistant that predicts possible diagnoses based on symptoms and suggests precautions, medications, and fitness routines.
+An AI-powered health assistant that allows patients to input their symptoms and receive a diagnosis, along with recommended precautions, medications, and workout routines for better recovery.